Jakus23/non/README.md

       birthdate: 1986-10-11
       gender: Male
  ```
+ The terminal name becomes a “reserved word” and can be used as reference.
-> When you go-pro, your to-do list will be terminals
+> You can do your task list as terminals

  Alias
  -----
  It doesn't have to be all the slots of a frame to be useful.
 You can also repeat slots if required.
 For example...
  ```
  Person
-     - Jakus van Rooyen
+     - John Doe
         home language (language): Afrikaans
         business language (language): English
 ```
 Now you have two slots of the same kind, but with two different defaults.

-Lastly, a slot can map to a frame.
+A slot can map to a frame and a default can map to a terminal.

 ```
 Language